Blocking of Telegram in Russia: Blocks

 Enforcement of the ban was attempted by blocking over 19 million IP addresses associated with the service.
 However they included those used by Amazon Web Services and Google Cloud Platform, due to Telegram's use of the providers to route messages using domain fronting.
 This led to unintended collateral damage due to usage of the platforms by other services in the country, including retail, Mastercard SecureCode, and Mail.ru's Tamtam messaging service.
 Users used VPNs to bypass the ban as a result.
 While many unrelated web services (such as banking websites and mobile apps) that used content from the Google and Amazon clouds were blocked, the government did not succeed in blocking Telegram.

 On 17 April 2018, Russian authorities asked Apple and Google to pull the service from their stores as well as APKMirror, however Apple and Google refused the request.
 On 28 March 2018, Roskomnadzor reportedly sent a legally binding letter to Apple asking it to remove the app from the Russian version of its App Store and block it from sending push notifications to local users who have already downloaded the app.
 On 27 December 2018, the largest search engine in Russia, Yandex, removed telegram.org from their search results.
 On 18 June 2020, the Russian government lifted its ban on Telegram after it agreed to "help with extremism investigations".

+Blocking in 2026

+In August 2025, Roskomnadzor imposed the first restrictive measures by blocking voice messages and video calls on Telegram, ostensibly as a “measure to combat fraud”.
+And in February 2026, Roskomnadzor began limiting download speeds, which made it difficult for users to access media content such as voice notes, videos, and images.

+Reports of widespread disruptions to the Telegram messaging app began circulating as early as mid-January 2026.
+At the time, several media outlets reported that the issue was linked to Roskomnadzor's actions against the app.
+However, the agency denied reports of a partial block.
+On February 10, Roskomnadzor officially confirmed that it had begun slowing down Telegram for users across the country, citing violations of Russian law[5][6].
+The restrictions made it difficult for users to access media content such as voice messages, videos, and images.
+At the same time, it was reported that the authorities planned to completely restrict the messenger in early April.
+On March 14, according to user reports on outage tracking sites, there were nearly 6,000 complaints about the messenger's malfunctioning.
+The number of complaints increased over the weekend.
+Users report that the messenger is not working “at all”: the app won't open, messages won't send, and photos and videos won't upload.
+Reports of problems came from various regions of the country.
+On March 16, a Russian court fined the messaging app 35 million rubles for failing to remove prohibited content.
+On March 17, the CEO of TASS stated that the blocking of Telegram in Russia had entered its final stage.